Privacy Notice – updated May 2018.

 - Records of repair works carried out at your home or scheme on which it is located

-- Audio recordings of your calls into our office (kept for 6 months)
+- Audio recordings of your calls and webchat into our office (kept for 6 months)

 - CCTV images, event photographs or video recordings